 To be your trusted source, Vino del Sol must be sustainable.
 To achieve that, Vino del Sol only works with wineries that are estate-grown, sustainably-farmed, and family-owned.
 Vino del Sol: “The Sustainability Specialist.”

 The wine business is a long-term one.
 Decisions made in the vineyard today may not be reflected in the bottle for several years.
 Corporate management, usually focused on short-term earnings, is often not conducive to building sustainable wine brands.
-This is why all of the Vino del Sol wineries are family operations with a shared multi-generational vision for a sustainable long-term business.
+All Vino del Sol wineries are family owned and operated, with a shared multi-generational vision for building and maintaining sustainable long-term business.

 For example, Gen5 is a joint-venture between Vino del Sol and the LangeTwins winery.
 The Lange family has been farming the same land in Lodi for five generations.
 The Obata family behind our Sakes is fifth generation.
 Our newest wine, Osmosis, is made by the Ortiz Family, also owners of Tapiz, Zolo, and Wapisa.
 Vino del Sol is proud to have worked with several of these winery families for over fifteen years.